Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control: Simulation experiments

 \subsubsection{Attention vs. no attention}

-To examine the effectiveness of the attention layer over the BiLSTM, we remove the attention layer from the network and train the network with all three sets of sound for both environments.
-The training curves in Fig. \ref{fig:turtlebot_result} (middle) shows that the removal of the attention layer negatively affects the training.
-Table \ref{tab:tb_testing} and Table \ref{tab:kuka_testing} shows that for the two wordsets, models with attention exhibit 6\%-15\% higher performance than those without attention, which validates the necessity of attention layers.
+To examine the effectiveness of the attention layer over the BiLSTM, we remove the attention layer from the network and train the network with all three types of sound for both environments.
+The training curves in Fig. \ref{fig:turtlebot_result} (middle left) shows that the removal of the attention layer negatively affects the training.
+Table \ref{tab:auxiliary_testing} shows that models with attention exhibit 8\%-12\% higher performance than those without attention, which validates the necessity of attention layers.
 However, for NSynth dataset, attention layers do not make a difference because pure tone signals have simpler and cleaner patterns, which is easier for our network to learn.